AdobeDocs/ff-services-docs/src/pages/firefly-api/guides/how-tos/firefly-fill-image-api-tutorial.md

 ## Overview

-In this tutorial, let's imagine we are on a team that manages the website of a Fortune 100 company.
+In this tutorial, let's imagine we manage the website of a Fortune 100 company.
 We need to update thousands of employee photos on the website to have a consistent, tasteful, and professional look.
 With the Fill Image API, we will replace the backgrounds of the employee photos with a similar style, ensuring a cohesive online presence.

 In this tutorial, we will:

+* Upload employee images along with mask images to target each photo's background.
+* Write a background prompt to describe the artwork we want to generate for the new backgrounds.
-* Change the background of employee photos to a uniform, professional setting.
+* Use Firefly's Fill Image API to replace the backgrounds of the employee photos with stylistically consistent artwork.
-* Ensure all photos have the same look without the need for new photo sessions.

 Depending on your learning style, you may prefer to walk through this tutorial step-by-step or [jump immediately to the full source code](#full-example) at the bottom of this webpage.